vahidfarajidev/notes-repo/Exception/3-aspnetcore_webapi__exception_handling.md

        /// </para>
        /// <para>
        /// Key points:
-       /// 1. **Atomicity with database transaction**: Withdraw, Deposit, and SaveTransaction
+       /// 1. **Atomicity with explicit database transaction**: Withdraw, Deposit, and SaveTransaction
        ///    occur in a single transaction.
+EF Core's implicit transactions per SaveChanges are not sufficient
+       ///    because we have multiple operations that must all succeed or fail together.
-If anything fails, all changes are rolled back.
+       ///    Using BeginTransactionAsync ensures either all changes are committed, or all are rolled back.
        /// 2. **Domain rules enforcement**: The Account domain objects enforce business logic
        ///    like insufficient funds.
        /// 3. **Retry mechanism**: Transient failures during SaveTransaction (e.g., DbUpdateException)